CHICKEN COOPS GENERAL INFORMATION

 but well made chicken coop designs that I could either build myself or buy.

-I've included the links to FREE coop designs on the left side of the page.
+I’ve included the links to FREE coop designs on the right side of the page.

 the links contain plans to big or small chicken coops, depending on your needs.
 I’ve